Jesus-Guijarro/southeast-spain-weather-monitor/README.md

    3. Create a new Basic Task (e.g., *Weather Data Daily*).
    4. Select **Daily** and set the time to **20:00:00**.
    5. In *Action*: **Start a Program** -> Browse and select `pipeline.bat`.
-   6. Browse and select weather_cities.bat.
-   7. Finish and save the task.
+   6. Finish and save the task.

 ## 🧪Testing